 The study of additional languages focuses on developing your linguistic proficiency, and you will reach independent-user competency by the time you graduate.
 98% of students in the Department of Languages and Cultures said our teaching staff were good or very good at explaining things (National Student Survey, 2023).

 Language levels and requirements

 Our four core languages (French, German, Italian and Spanish) can be taken from beginner's level and no previous language qualifications are required.
 You may commence one or more of these languages at intermediate or advanced level if you have studied it before.
 If studying more than one core language, only one core language can be studied from beginner’s level.
-By the time you graduate you will have achieved near-native proficiency.
+By the time you graduate you will have achieved high level of proficiency.

 Our additional languages start at beginner’s level only, and enable you to achieve independent-user level by the time you graduate.

 Expand your linguistic skills and intercultural understanding in one or two of your core languages by spending a year abroad.
 You can choose to study at a partner university, go on a work placement or work as a language teaching assistant.
 If you choose to study more than one core language, you will have the chance to prioritise the core language that you started at beginner level.